 I prefer more chicken and less pasta but if you need to make this go farther, just add more pasta, the sauce is so good enough you could leave out the chicken and make this vegetarian.

 If you’re a pasta lover, but want something not as heavy as an Alfredo sauce or tomato sauce then this is your dish.
 While it has a cream sauce it does not feel heavy.
 It’s a great Spring time dinner.

-To make life easier, I bake up a bunch of chicken breasts at one time and freeze them to use in dishes like.
-Then on those nights when you want to cook out of your pantry, you can grab some frozen chicken and make ranch chicken on one pot Southwest chicken and rice.
+To make life easier, I bake up a bunch of chicken breasts at one time and freeze them to use in dishes like this one.
+Then on those nights when you want to cook out of your pantry, you can grab some frozen chicken and make ranch chicken or Southwest chicken and rice.

 Roasting chicken breasts, takes about 2 minutes of effort.
 All you need to do is cover with olive oil and salt and pepper and throw them in the oven.
 I’ve put together some tips and step by step directions for making perfectly tender and juicy chicken breasts.